Seimone Augustus: Personal life

 In April 2010, Augustus had surgery at Fairview Southdale Hospital to remove fibroids, a surgery that both her mother and grandmother had undergone.
 While her uterus was removed during the operation, her ovaries were left intact, making children via a gestational surrogate possible.
 She has said that she wants children someday.

 Augustus is openly lesbian.
 She became engaged to LaTaya Varner in 2010, and married her in Hawaii in 2015.
-As of October 2018, the couple divorced.
+As of October 2018, they are divorced.
 In 2012, Augustus was the grand marshall of the Twin Cities Pride Parade along with Varner.
 The New York Times called Augustus "one of sports’ most forward-thinking and undersung activists."
 She came out publicly in 2012 in the magazine The Advocate and spoke out about her own story as advocacy against a proposed state constitutional amendment that would have banned same-sex marriages in Minnesota.

 Augustus is the cousin of former Mississippi State power forward, Kodi Augustus.